The Lifetimes Tour

-The Lifetimes Tour is the fifth concert tour by American singer Katy Perry, in supporting of her seventh studio album, 143 (2024).
-The tour commenced at Mexico City's Arena CDMX on April 23, 2025, and is scheduled to conclude at Abu Dhabi's Etihad Park on December 7.
-It is Perry's first concert tour since Witness: The Tour (2017–2018).
+The Lifetimes Tour was the fifth concert tour by the American singer Katy Perry, in support of her seventh studio album, 143 (2024).
+The tour commenced at Mexico City's Arena CDMX on April 23, 2025, and concluded at Abu Dhabi's Etihad Park on December 7.
+Perry visited North America, South America, Asia, Europe, and Oceania.
+The tour consisted of 91 shows, and its supporting acts included musicians such as Cheat Codes, Becky Hill, and Rebecca Black, among others.
+It was Perry's first concert tour since Witness: The Tour (2017–2018).

+The Lifetimes Tour grossed more than $134 million and sold 1.05 million tickets.
+In doing so, it became her second highest grossing tour behind the Prismatic World Tour (2014–2015).
+Perry's November shows at Accor Arena in Paris were recorded for a concert film, titled The Lifetimes Tour – Live from Paris.
+It was released on June 8, 2026, at the Tribeca Festival.